David-Else/developer-workstation-setup-script-debian/README.md

 12. Update MPV config file for Debian 13 by uncommenting sections indented for the new version

+13. Change the visudo editor to vim: `sudo update-alternatives --config editor`

 ## Optional Tweaks

 Depending on your software selection, hardware, and personal preferences, you may want to make the following changes: